 CLIPS / Pro bono schemes

-This scheme commenced in January 2020 providing Pro Bono assistance in the London Central Commercial Court.
-The scheme has the full backing of the judge in charge, HHJ Mark Pelling, and is to be operated (at least initially) by Combar in conjunction with Advocate (the new name of the Bar Pro Bono Unit) for a pilot period of 18 months.
+This scheme commenced in January 2020 providing Pro Bono assistance in the London Circuit Commercial Court, and will be extended to the Commercial Court in October 2020.
+The scheme has the full backing of the respective judges in charge, HHJ Mark Pelling QC and Teare J, and is to be operated (at least initially) by Combar in conjunction with Advocate (the new name of the Bar Pro Bono Unit) for a pilot period of 18 months.
 The scheme envisages that litigants in person before that Court with an application listed for less than a day (not longer applications or trials) will be offered the opportunity of seeking pro bono assistance.
 If the case is approved as suitable for assistance by Advocate and a small panel of Combar Committee members a summary of it will be circulated to a mailing list of willing Combar members.
 The case would be allocated on a first come first served basis to any member who volunteered in response to that email, who would then conduct the hearing under licensed access instruction by Advocate.
 The papers and guidance in relation to the Scheme role would be provided to the barrister in advance of the hearing.
 Any further assistance beyond the hearing would fall outside the scope of that engagement and be engaged by further application if at all.

-If you are willing to volunteer, please email Veronica or Alison at email@example.com, providing your name, chambers (or other place of practice), email address and a contact telephone number.
+If you are willing to volunteer, please email the Combar Administrator at email@example.com, providing your name, chambers (or other place of practice), email address and a contact telephone number.
 You can withdraw from the mailing list at any time.

 CLIPS: Chancery Litigant in Person Scheme